 If a retailer does not have a credit rating of the type described in clause A.A.6(b) then its credit allowance percentage is zero.

-A retailer must advise a network provider of any change to its credit rating immediately on becoming aware of that change.

-A network provider may obtain relevant credit rating information about a retailer and monitor ongoing changes to the retailer's credit rating.

 Calculating Credit Allowance where Guarantor

 This clause applies where a person (a 'guarantor') provides an unconditional guarantee in favour of the network provider of the financial obligations which the retailer has to the network provider.